doubotis/java-rest-wrapper/README.md

 * Code of all requests are separated by files
 * Using reflexion to make coding easier
 * SSO base for authentication
+* Handle XML and JSON responses.
+You use objects, the wrapper does the conversion.
 * Bootstrap project that allows you to customize exactly how you want.

 ## How to use